laminlabs/lamindb/README.md

 ### Configure your database

 You can create a LaminDB instance at [lamin.ai](https://lamin.ai) and invite collaborators.
-To connect to a remote instance, run:
+To connect to an existing instance, run:

 ```shell
 # log into LaminHub